shenii/shenii.github.io/content/home/about.md

-My research focuses on the ecology and evolution of infectious diseases and invasions.
+My research focuses on the ecology and evolution of infectious diseases and species invasions.
 I am broadly interested in the evolutionary ecology of parasites with the overall goal of understanding how disease organisms spread, persist, and affect their host populations.

-My current work seeks to understand how multiple infections impact evolutionary outcomes in spatially structured host populations.
+My current work seeks to understand how multiple infections impact evolutionary outcomes in host populations.
 I am utillzing experimental evolution and mathematical modeling approaches to understand how pathogens modify virulence evolution in changing environments.

 I completed my PhD in the Department of Ecology and Evolutionary Biology at the University of Michigan under the mentorship of [John Vandermeer](https://lsa.umich.edu/eeb/people/faculty/jvander.html).
-For my dissertation, I combined mathematical and empirical approaches to study the effects of spatial competitive networks on species coexistence patterns.
+For my dissertation, I combined empirical and mathematical approaches to study the effects of spatial structure and invasive species dynamics on ecological communities.
 Since 2017, I am an NSF Postdoctoral Fellow in Biology working with [Mike Boots](https://ib.berkeley.edu/people/faculty/bootsm) in the Department of Integrative Biology at the University of California Berkeley.